Gary Woods (footballer): Ross County

 Woods arrived on loan at Ross County from Leyton Orient on 1 September 2015, and made his debut off the bench in a 2–1 loss against rivals Inverness Caledonian Thistle in Dingwall.
 His first full game was in a 2–0 win against second placed Aberdeen.
 After an injury for Scott Fox against Dundee United, Woods started in the Scottish League Cup Final against Hibernian on 13 March 2016.
 Ross County won 2–1 with Woods playing a pivotal role in the game, denying Hibernian player Liam Fontaine an equalising goal in injury time.

 Hamilton Academical

 Woods signed for Hamilton Academical in July 2016.
 He made his debut on 15 October 2016, in a 2–2 draw away to Partick Thistle.
 He left the club in May 2019.

 Oldham Athletic

 On 25 June 2019, he signed a two-year deal with League Two side Oldham Athletic.
-On 21 September 2020 Woods, and team mate David Wheater, were removed from the first team and forced to train with the youth team as Oldham had been trying to force them out of their contracts.
+On 21 September 2020 Woods, and teammate David Wheater, were removed from the first team and forced to train with the youth team as Oldham had been trying to force them out of their contracts.